PhilippaHartley/SKAO-SDC2/README.md

 #### Source input catalogues

-The pipeline uses catalogue files produced by T-RECS.
+The pipeline uses catalogue files produced using [T-RECS](https://github.com/abonaldi/TRECS).
 The catalogues produced for use during SDC2 can be downloaded from [here](https://drive.google.com/drive/folders/15h0hE-cnqvS6xpX90qtX_Ji1wzC65V9R?usp=sharing).
 For use with these scripts, place the SDC2_catalogues directory inside the directory that contains this repository.

 ### Basic usage